Peru court orders release of opposition leader Keiko Fujimori - Journal du Cameroun

 The legal phrase “habeas corpus” refers to the right of a prisoner to be brought before a court or released.

-Blume made clear that the Constitutional Court ruling had no bearing on the corruption case against her.
+Blume made clear that the Constitutional Court ruling — by a vote of four judges to three — had no bearing on the corruption case against her.

+She was expected to be released later in the week after complying with legal formalities.

-The eldest daughter of disgraced former president Alberto Fujimori, Keiko Fujimori is accused of accepting $1.2 million in illicit party funding from Odebrecht for her 2011 presidential campaign.
+The eldest daughter of disgraced former president Alberto Fujimori (1990-2000), Keiko Fujimori is accused of accepting $1.2 million in illicit party funding from Odebrecht for her 2011 presidential campaign.

-Once Peru’s most popular politician, Monday’s decision theoretically gives her time to campaign for presidential elections slated for July 2021.
+Once Peru’s most popular politician, Monday’s decision theoretically gives her time to campaign for presidential elections set for July 2021.

+However, while she remains a key figure inside her right-wing Popular Force party, her popularity has fallen dramatically since the corruption scandal.

 “Justice has been done, a divine justice.
-God is great!” said her husband, US citizen Mark Vito, who had begun a hunger strike outside his wife’s prison on the outskirts of Lima to press for her release
+God is great!” said her American husband Mark Vito.
+Vito has been on hunger strike outside his wife’s prison on the outskirts of Lima for the past 13 days to press for her release.

+“I want my wife out of prison so we can go home with my daughters,” he told reporters.

+Dozens of supporters flocked to the women’s prison in the southern suburb of Chorillos, where they hugged and prayed with Vito.

+“Justice was done.
+Keiko is an innocent woman.
+Her husband had to go on hunger strike to get her released,” said a weeping supporter Mabel Alcala.

-Following a previous appeal, the Supreme Court had halved the detention period, earmarking her release for next April.
+Following a previous appeal, the Supreme Court had halved the detention period to 18 months, earmarking her release for next April.

 Prosecutors have accused a total of 11 people linked to Fujimori’s party of running a criminal organization to raise money for her 2011 campaign.